 Moving onto become the council’s Principle Arboriculturalist, he dealt with TPO’s, tree works in Conservation Areas, and Planning Applications.
 He contributed towards strategy and policy documents, providing arboricultural advice across the directorates.

-He is currently the Strategic Lead for Urban Forestry and Nature, leading on implementation of Birmingham’s Urban Forest Master-plan, development and implementation of Biodiversity Net Gain policy, and Climate Adaptation through Nature Based Solutions.
+He was the Strategic Lead for Urban Forestry and Nature, leading on implementation of Birmingham’s Urban Forest Master-plan, development and implementation of Biodiversity Net Gain policy, and Climate Adaptation through Nature Based Solutions.

 Steve Watson